linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 ![IMG_20720216_061726](https://user-images.githubusercontent.com/827570/168889805-4f606591-1a0c-41c2-8c8a-3493a65bba04.JPG)

-The key file can not persist on diskanywhere, since it would allow an adversary to decrypt the drive.
+The key file can not persist on disk anywhere, since it would allow an adversary to decrypt the drive.
  Instead it is necessary to unseal/decrypt the key from the TPM and then bundle the key file into a RAM copy of Qubes' dom0 initrd on each boot.
 The initramfs format allows concatenated cpio files, so it is easy for the Heads firmware to inject files